wiris/html-integrations/README.md

 html-integrations$ npm run clean-all
 ```

-This will require you to `npm i` and `npx lerna bootstrap` in the root again.
+This will require you to `npm i` and `npm start` in the root again.

 ### Analyzing and fixing code